fthomas/refined/README.md

 ### prior Scala 2.13 without literal types

-Since there a no literal types prior Scala 2.13 the literals must be created with shapeless:
+Since there are no literal types prior to Scala 2.13 the literals must be created with shapeless:

 ```scala
 scala> val a: Int Refined Greater[W.`5`.T] = 10